 Add a TCP Connection

-The TCP connection resource may be used for a variety of types of resources that will accept TCP connections, but are not currently supported by strongDM.
-It provides the ability to use strongDM to connect to unsupported resources, and have at least partial auditing support for them.
-Aerospike is an example of the kind of resource which might benefit from being set up as a TCP connection in strongDM.
+The TCP connection resource may be used for a variety of types of resources that accept TCP connections, but are not currently supported by StrongDM.
+It provides the ability to use StrongDM to connect to unsupported resources, and have at least partial auditing support for them.
+Aerospike is an example of the kind of resource which might benefit from being set up as a TCP connection in StrongDM.

 The TCP connection resource is not a valid way to connect to resource types that are distributed across more than one server (such as Kafka).